elpassion/danger-synx/README.md

     gem 'danger-synx'
     gem 'synx', :github => 'turekj/synx', :branch => 'v0.3'

+And run `bundle install`.

-The plugin relies on a Synx fork because [PR #125](https://github.com/venmo/synx/pull/125) is not yet merged.
+The plugin relies on a Synx fork because [PR #125](https://github.com/venmo/synx/pull/125) is not yet merged with the core app.

 ## Usage